-By Joanne Jeffries.
-Last Updated 24th June 2022.
-Welcome to this case study with information on personal injury claims payouts for a fractured sternum.
+By Cat Swift.
+Last Updated 22nd August 2023.
+Welcome to this case study with information on personal injury claims payouts for a fractured sternum or broken breast bone or other types of sternum injury from a car accident.
 In it, we look at questions such as ‘How much is a broken sternum worth’ and ‘What is a fractured sternum worth in a personal injury claim if I need surgery?’
-We offer guidance on what could happen after a sternum fracture, and explain what compensation for a fractured sternum could include as well as providing details of the case study.
+We offer guidance on what could happen after a sternum fracture, including cracked sternum symptoms and explain what compensation for a fractured sternum could include as well as providing details of the fractured sternum compensation case study.
 Plus, we give guidance on why you should not rely on the average payout for a broken sternum pain and suffering.
-We show you how fractured sternum car accident compensation could differ significantly between cases.
+We show you how fractured sternum car accident compensation could differ significantly between fractured breastbone cases.

 This case study shows how a 59-year-old-man had to seek a compensation payout for a sternum fracture following a motor vehicle collision, in which the other driver was to blame and uninsured, and tragically died.